-The capital charge in the management income statement reflects ASX's cost of capital applied to the capital attributed to cash market clearing.
+The capital charge in the management income statement reflects ASX's cost of capital applied to the capital attributed to cash market clearing and excludes any capital supporting infrastructure that is currently being depreciated.

 The capital attribution methodology has been consistently applied in each financial year.